-Indian economy to grow at 6.1% in 2019 as IMF lowers its projection
+Indian economy likely to grow at 6.1% in 2019 as IMF lowers its projection

 New Delhi, Oct 15: Indian economy is likely to grow at 6.1 percent in 2019 and 7.0 per cent in 2020, according to the International Monetary Fund (IMF)'s latest projection.